georgia-tech-db/evadb/README.md

 SELECT id, data FROM MyVideo WHERE ArrayCount(YoloV5(data).labels, 'car') > 3;
 ```

-8. You can create a custom **User-Defined Function** (UDF) that wraps around a vision model or an off-the-shelf model like FastRCNN:
+8. **Create a Custom User-Defined Function (UDF)** that wraps around a vision model or an off-the-shelf model like FastRCNN:
 ```mysql
 CREATE UDF IF NOT EXISTS MyUDF
 INPUT  (frame NDARRAY UINT8(3, ANYDIM, ANYDIM))